 We produce events, conduct research, and work with our partners to make new projects happen.
 We believe in working as internationally as possible while acknowledging absolutely to power and lure of the local.
 These things are not mutually exclusive.
 We work openly and collaboratively.

-Our work focusses on how we live on the planet and on art as a practice of being present and being here.
+This work focusses on how we live on the planet and on art as a practice of being present and being here.
 Based on the Dartington estate, we are a centre for learning and creation, each year attracting some of the most enquiring minds and some of the most creative people from across the world to come and spend time finding new energy and knowledge.

 Contact us if you’ve anything to say or if you’d like to help or get involved.